NCEAS/metacat/helm/README.md

 > [!IMPORTANT]
 > If you are upgrading across **major** versions of the Metacat Helm chart (e.g. from chart 1.x.x to chart 2.x.x), always check the [Metacat Release Notes](../RELEASE-NOTES.md) to determine whether you will need to take specific actions before or during the upgrade (for example, if there is a change in the major version of the underlying **PostgreSQL** application).

-### Upgrading from the Bitnami PostgreSQL sub-chart to the CloudNative PG Operator
+### Migrating from the Bitnami PostgreSQL sub-chart to the CloudNative PG Operator

 The Metacat chart now assumes you will provide your own PostgreSQL instance, and the chart needs only its connection parameters.
 If you wish to use the CloudNative PG Operator to deploy your PostgreSQL cluster, follow the instructions in [Appendix 5: Initial Creation of a PostgreSQL Cluster using CloudNative PG](#appendix-5-initial-creation-of-a-postgresql-cluster-using-cloudnative-pg)